 Ellroy’s slick Jack Vincennes has various reasons to feel guilty but his waters may run deepest: Vincennes is finally drawn into becoming a valuable detective partly because he is aroused by perverted smut linked to the Nite Owl massacre.
 He achieves a kind of redemption before a random shot from a tangential criminal kills him off.

 Before Vincennes dies, though, he joins a meeting with Exley and White where they figure out the whole conspiracy together.
 This is a great scene, one of the best “chain of logic” scenes in crime fiction.
-In the movie, we never see the three protagonists come together.
-This is really the whole moral of Ellroy’s story, such as it is: three dark men find a little light when they join forces against a greater evil, with brainwork and teamwork being the most important binds between them.
+In the movie, we never see the three protagonists come together, even though this is really the whole moral of Ellroy’s story, such as it is: Three dark men find a little light when they join forces against a greater evil, with brainwork and teamwork being the most important binds between them.

 I’m not saying all movies need to follow the book: Point Blank veers from The Hunter to wonderful effect; The French Connection dwarfs the source.
-There is an argument that the recent adaptation of No Country for Old Men could have actually used a little more license taken by the Coen brothers..
+There is an argument that the Coen brothers should have taken more license with No Country for Old Men.

 I’m coming on so strong because Ellroy’s esoteric vision is worth standing up for.
 One of the reasons to read Ellroy — one of the reasons to spend time in that sewer — is to look unblinkingly at tarnished souls.
 Do we dare redeem these rogues?
 Is it acceptable to root for a hero that has a rotten core?
 How can there possibly be a satisfying ending to this sadness?

 Making the heroes and the plot more conventional demean the ethics of the author.
-“There is no Hollywood sign!” proclaims Ellroy: with Hanson’s adaptation, that Hollywood sign gets a fresh coat of paint.
+“There is no Hollywood sign!” proclaims Ellroy.
+In Hanson’s adaptation, that Hollywood sign gets a fresh coat of paint.